 Choosing the right major is always an important step when researching how to become a live games dealer.
-When we researched the most common majors for a live games dealer, we found that they most commonly earn associate degree degrees or high school diploma degrees.
-Other degrees that we often see on live games dealer resumes include bachelor's degree degrees or None degrees.
+When we researched the most common majors for a live games dealer, we found that they most commonly earn associate degree degrees or bachelor's degree degrees.
+Other degrees that we often see on live games dealer resumes include high school diploma degrees or master's degree degrees.

 You may find that experience in other jobs will help you become a live games dealer.
-In fact, many live games dealer jobs require experience in a role such as customer service representative.
-Meanwhile, many live games dealers also have previous career experience in roles such as cashier or slot technician.
+In fact, many live games dealer jobs require experience in a role such as phlebotomist.
+Meanwhile, many live games dealers also have previous career experience in roles such as customer service representative or film crew.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
 Out of all the resumes we looked through, 73.1% of live games dealers listed guest service on their resume, but soft skills such as communication skills and customer-service skills are important as well.